hmc-sysadmin/labs/scripting.md

 ## Running a script

-There are many ways to run a script or program in a *nix system.
+There are many ways to run a script or program on a *nix system.
 For this lab, we'll run the hangman script as an executable file.
 To do so:

    1. Make sure the `hangman_lab` has executable permissions (see the [previous